winngwephyo9/TestingNote/README.md

     const b = new THREE.Vector3();
     const c = new THREE.Vector3();

-    // This function processes one triangle
     const processTriangle = (vA_idx, vB_idx, vC_idx) => {
-        // Get vertices from the geometry's position attribute a.fromBufferAttribute(position, vA_idx);
+        a.fromBufferAttribute(position, vA_idx);
         b.fromBufferAttribute(position, vB_idx);
         c.fromBufferAttribute(position, vC_idx);

-        // Apply the mesh's world matrix to get the true position of vertices in the scene a.applyMatrix4(mesh.matrixWorld);
+        a.applyMatrix4(mesh.matrixWorld);
         b.applyMatrix4(mesh.matrixWorld);
         c.applyMatrix4(mesh.matrixWorld);

-        // Calculate the signed volume of the tetrahedron formed by the triangle and the origin
-        // The formula is (1/6) * dot(a, cross(b, c))
         totalVolume += a.dot(b.clone().cross(c));
     };

     if (geometry.index) {
-        // For indexed geometries
         const index = geometry.index;
         for (let i = 0; i < index.count; i += 3) {
             processTriangle(index.getX(i), index.getX(i + 1), index.getX(i + 2));
         }
     } else {
-        // For non-indexed geometries
         for (let i = 0; i < position.count; i += 3) {
             processTriangle(i, i + 1, i + 2);
         }
     }

-    // The formula calculates 6x the volume, so we divide by 6.
-    // We use Math.abs because volume cannot be negative; the sign depends on triangle winding order. return Math.abs(totalVolume / 6.0);
+    return Math.abs(totalVolume / 6.0);
 }